FIFA tries to garner support in face of opposition to biennial World Cup plans

 FIFA held an online summit with its 211 member federations on Thursday as it pushes plans for a biennial World Cup

-Officially the summit, which is being held online, is taking place to discuss the international calendar for both men's and women's football beyond 2024 and world football's governing body insists all scenarios remain open.
+Officially the summit, which was held online, was to discuss the international calendar for both men's and women's football beyond 2024 and world football's governing body insists all scenarios remain open.

 However, in recent weeks FIFA has been actively pushing the idea of a biennial World Cup, rather than staging the competition every four years.

-The idea has been floated before, by former FIFA president Sepp Blatter in 1999, and it was brought to life again earlier this year by Arsene Wenger in the ex-Arsenal manager's current role as FIFA's Chief of Global Football Development.
+The idea has been floated before, by former FIFA president Sepp Blatter in 1999, and it was refloated earlier this year by Arsene Wenger in the ex-Arsenal manager's current role as FIFA's Chief of Global Football Development.

-It is an incendiary topic given all the different interests at stake, between clubs and national teams, domestic leagues and international competitions.
+It is an incendiary topic given all the various interests at stake, between clubs and national teams, domestic leagues and international competitions.

+On Thursday, France coach Didier Deschamps said a World Cup every two years would "trivialise" the tournament.

-There has been a wave of criticism from within European football but also from representatives of domestic leagues the world over, from players and from supporters.
+The powerhouses of European football such as Germany and England have been openly hostile to the proposal and criticism has also come from representatives of domestic leagues the world over, from players and from supporters.

 Wenger has suggested holding a major international tournament every year, alternating between World Cups and continental events like the European Championship and the Copa America.